hayatnabi/productivity_api/README.md

 # productivity_api

-An api-only rails app build using ruby on rails to measure the productivity of the user using Pomodoro sessions
+An api-only rails app build using ruby on rails to measure the productivity of the user using custom sessions

 An API that allows users to:

-1. Start/stop Pomodoro sessions (25 mins work, 5 mins break)
+1. Start/stop custom sessions (25 mins work, 5 mins break)

-2. Log sessions (time, duration, focus level)
+2. Log sessions (starting and ending time, duration)

-3. View daily/weekly productivity stats
+3. View detailed productivity stats

 ------------------------